 Mastering is the frame – finalising everything, making minor adjustments, choosing the cover, size and material of the frame and deciding how it will hang on the wall.

 Before we go through the basic workflow and techniques of music mastering, we should clarify a few of the mastering myths.

 Yes and no.

 Music does in fact, sound better when it is loud.
 This is a psychoacoustic effect of listening to loud music: our brains process it and tell us that it sounds good.
 It’s a perception thing.
 It’s why we turn up the volume when our favourite track comes on.
-The downside is, beginners often fall into the trap of turning everything up to 11, because it sounds better and they end up ruining the audio… Making it louder is also an idea left over from the loudness wars; a style of music mastering that became popular where mastering engineers created a much louder (than mainstream) master output.
+The downside is, that beginners often fall into the trap of turning everything up to 11 because it sounds better and they end up ruining the audio… Making it louder is also an idea left over from the loudness wars; a style of music mastering that became popular where mastering engineers created a much louder (than mainstream) master output.
 So sure, make your master louder.
 It generally makes mixes sound ‘better’.
 But be careful not to overdo it and ruin your audio.